 Oregon’s PCPI has remained close to the U.S. level since estimates began in 1929.
 The largest difference between the Beaver State and the U.S. came in 1943 when Oregon climbed to its peak of 123.8 percent of the national level.
 Oregon’s PCPI was consistently above the U.S. from 1938 to 1956 when incomes were bolstered by defense manufacturing for World War II and the post-war economic boom.
 In 1943, war-related manufacturing propelled Oregon’s PCPI to its highest level relative to the nation.

-Oregon’s PCPI relative to the U.S. showed a slow upward trend from 2013 to 2017.
-In 2013, Oregon’s PCPI was 89.2 percent and by 2017 it had reached 93.2 percent of the U.S.’s PCPI.
+Oregon’s PCPI relative to the U.S. showed a slow upward trend from 2011 to 2018.
+In 2011, Oregon’s PCPI was 88.3 percent and by 2018 it had reached 92.9 percent of the U.S.’s PCPI.
 Population growth works to drive PCPI downward, while income growth works to drive PCPI upward.
-Oregon’s 2017 population growth rate was eighth in the nation.
-The 2017 total personal income growth rate was also eighth in the nation.
-The PCPI growth rate for Oregon was sixteenth in the nation.
+Oregon’s 2018 population growth rate was 1.1 percent, in the top 12 of the nation.
+The 2018 total personal income growth rate was ninth in the nation.
+Oregon’s PCPI growth rate was 19th in the nation.

-Continued economic expansion that includes fast job growth, potentially high wages, technology-based industries, and increasing opportunities, along with an attractive Oregon lifestyle, brings new residents to Oregon.
+Continued economic expansion that includes fast job growth, potentially high wages, technology-based industries, and increasing opportunities, along with an attractive Oregon lifestyle is very compelling.
+This encourages immigration, while discouraging emigration.
 We like it here.
 You might too.
-And that’s one reason why Oregon’s PCPI was 93.2 percent of the U.S. PCPI in 2017.
+And that’s one reason why Oregon’s per capita personal income was 92.9 percent of the U.S. per capita personal income in 2018.